manticoresoftware/manticoresearch/docs/sphinxql_reference/debug_syntax.rst

 	4 rows in set (0,00 sec)

-Here you can see additional commands available only in current context (namely, if you connected on VIP port).
+Here you can see additional commands available only in the current context (namely, if you connected on a VIP port).
 Two additional subcommands available right now are ``token`` and ``shutdown``.
-First one just calculates hash (SHA1) of the <password> (which, in turn, may be empty, or a word, or num/phrase eclosed in '-quotes) like:
+The first one just calculates a hash (SHA1) of the <password> (which, in turn, may be empty, or a word, or num/phrase enclosed in
+'-quotes) like:

 .. code-block:: mysql